 If you're looking for an easy parfait recipe, check out this banana berry granola yogurt parfait.

 What kind of oats should be used?

 You want to use rolled oats for this recipe, not quick oats, instant oats, or oat flakes, and definitely not steel cut oats!
 (I didn't have to tell you that, right?)

-If you need to make the recipe gluten-free, make sure your oats are certified gluten-free like this brand I buy.
+If you need to make the recipe gluten-free, make sure your oats are certified gluten-free.